vikas-pawar-01/java-design-patterns/README.md

 - **Flyweight**: Reduces memory usage by sharing as much data as possible with similar objects.

 - **Composite**: Composes objects into tree structures to represent part-whole hierarchies.

-- **Etc.**: Other structural patterns that solve specific composition problems.
+It lets clients treat individual objects and compositions of objects uniformly.

 ### 3. Behavioral Patterns
 Behavioral patterns focus on communication between objects and how responsibilities are distributed.